Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Interpretation of unconventional findings from quantum oscillations

 Next, to examine the field dependence of the cyclotron mass, we estimate the energy difference between two consecutive Landau levels, as given below

-where $\omega_c^* = \frac{eB}{m_c^*}$ is the cyclotron frequency and $m_c^*$ is the cyclotron mass, including linear and parabolic dispersion as given in Hamiltonian in Eq.
+where $\omega_c^* = \frac{eB}{m_c^*}$ is the cyclotron frequency and $m_c^*$ is the effective cyclotron mass incorporating the effect of linear and parabolic dispersion of Hamiltonian in Eq.
 (2).
 It is important to note that the L-K formula in Eq.
 (1) is based on the effective mass theory with a parabolic dispersion.
 In the case of nonparabolic dispersion, the cyclotron mass extracted from the L-K analysis or cyclotron resonance naturally exhibits a dependence on energy and magnetic fields \cite{palik1961, rossner2006}.

 By substituting $E_N$ and $E_{N+1}$ in Eq.
 (10) and treating $\hbar\omega_D$ as a correction to $\hbar\omega_S$, we get an approximate expression for $\omega_c^*$:

 Using $\omega_c^* = \frac{eB}{m_c^*}$, $\omega_S = \frac{eB}{m}$, and $\omega_D = \sqrt{2ev_F^2B/\hbar}$, we obtain